oscarvargash/cirm_r_21/day_2/README.md

 ## Filtering data and getting some basic statistics

-First create a folder in your documents or desktop named `day_2`.
+- First create a folder in your documents or desktop named `day_2`.

-Then download the following dataset and added to the folder.
+- Then download the following dataset and add it to the folder.
+The best way to do this is to access this github page from inside vlab.

 [Abronia dataset](https://www.dropbox.com/s/z583pnzvyail7pr/abronia_2.csv?dl=0)

+- Now that you have `abronia_2.csv` inside the folder `day_2` go to Rstudio and open a new script.

+- Save the new script as `abronia.r` inside the folder `day_2`

+### Installing our first R package

-R functions like a dock in which you can install or park pakages for analyses.
-A very useful package to for working with dataframes is dplyr.
+R functions like a dock in which you can install packages for analyses.
+A very useful package for working with dataframes is dplyr.

 ```
 install.packages("dplyr")